enonic/enonic/xp/features/scheduled-publishing.md

     * Function "duplication" should reset publish info for duplicated content
     * Function "unpublishContent" should reset publish info
     * __Question1: What about the other ones: create, delete, deleteWithoutFetch, resolvePublishDependencies, move, setChildOrder, reorderChildren, applyPermissions, compare, getVersions, getActiveVersions, setActiveContentVersion, reprocess__
-        * Should delete/deleteWithoutFetch on an expired content work ?
+        * Example: Should delete/deleteWithoutFetch on an expired content work ?
 * Content JS Library
     * Adapt get/getChildren/getSite/query to return publish info
     * Adapt modify to be able to modify publish info